benlau/quickpromise/README.md

 The Promise object is widely used for deferred and asynchronous computation in Javascript Application.
 "Quick Promise” is a library that provides Promise object in QML way.
 It comes with a Promise component with signal and property.
 It could be resolved via a binary expression,  another promise object, then trigger your callback by QueuedConnection.

-Moreover, it also provides Promise as Javascript object that don’t need to declare in QML way.
-The API is fully compliant with  [Promises/A+](https://promisesaplus.com/) specification (Passed all the test cases) and therefore it just works like many other Promise solution for Javascript application.
+Moreover, it also provides Promise as a Javascript object that don’t need to declare in QML way.
+The API is fully compliant with  [Promises/A+](https://promisesaplus.com/) specification with all the test cases passed and therefore it just works like many other Promise solutions for Javascript application.

 *Example:*